Coaching for Transformation FAQ

-Whether you choose a distance learning course or an in-person course, you’ll work closely with the same peers for 9 to 11 months.
+Whether you choose a distance learning course or an in-person course, you’ll work closely with the same peers for 9 months.
 You’ll build trust, give inspirational feedback, and support each other’s development as coaches and human beings.
 You’ll collaborate with both faculty and peers to create a safe environment where you can take risks, spread your wings, and soar as a coach.

 Many of our participants form strong bonds and create partnerships or business ventures when they graduate.

 What should I do to prepare for the program?

 You can start by reading our primary textbook, Coaching for Transformation: Pathways to Ignite Personal and Social Change, 2nd ed.
 As soon as you register, we’ll send you an electronic version of the book, and you’ll receive a hard copy when the course begins.

 To become a certified coach through CFT, you’ll need to meet the following requirements: